OnlySalman/Python-challenges/README.md

-# Project_1
+#### This repo contains my solution for the first project.

-This is my solution of the first project from General Assembly course
+#### As requested, I only posted the question with an answer and an explanation of my answer